PawanRamaMali/System-Design/README.md

 6) **Availability & Reliability**
 *  Are you thinking about how things can fail, especially in a distributed environment?
 Do know how to design a system to cope with network failures?
 Do you understand durability?

+## SOLID Introduction

+SOLID is a set of five design principles intended to make software designs more understandable, flexible, and maintainable.
+This was theorized by Robert C. Martin famously known as Uncle Bob in his paper published in the year 2000.

+### 1. Single responsibility principle (SRP)

+Every software component should have one responsibility.
+Every software component should have one reason to change.

+#### Cohesion – Cohesion refers to the degree to which the elements inside a module belong together.

+#### Coupling – Coupling is the degree of interdependence between software modules.

+Perspective
+1. Method level
+2. Class level
+3. Package level
+4. System design level

+Benefits
+1. Easy to change behaviour.
+2. Very helpful in debugging.
+3. Easy to understand the code.
+4. Easy to write tests.
+5. Less maintenance.